Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 ESL EFL Matching Activity - Elementary - 20 Minutes

 Help your students to understand how to use prepositions of time with this dominoes game.
 The dominoes contain the prepositions of time 'in', 'on' and 'at' on one side and a time expression on the other.
 One student places a domino in front of them and the other student tries to match the preposition with a time expression by placing one of his or her dominoes at either end of the first domino.
 The students continue taking it in turns to place dominoes until one student has no dominoes left.
-This student is the winner.
+That student wins the game.

 In, On, At